parashivbrl/gltf-glb-importer-for-maya-docs/docs/limitations.md

 ## General Plugin Limitations

 ### Geometry Processing
-- **Merge Vertices Side Effects**: When **Merge Vertices** is enabled during import, UVs can fail or distort because vertices that share the same position are de-duplicated, removing the seams needed to keep separate UV shells.
+- **Merge Vertices Side Effects**: When **Merge Vertices** is enabled during import, UV creation can fail in rare edge cases.
+When it works, UVs are created correctly with proper seams.
+Without merging, UVs are always created reliably.
 ### Blendshape Animations (Maya 2023 and below)
 - Blendshape targets and animation curves import, but in Maya 2023 and earlier they may not play back automatically.
 - Open the **Time Editor** and use the **Bake** menu options (e.g., *Bake to New Clip*, *Bake to Scene*, *Bake to Scene and Delete*, or *Flatten Layers*) to bake the clips back to standard curves so playback works.